fent/randexp.js/README.md

 RandExp.defaultRange.add(0, 65535);
 ```

-#Custom PRNG
+# Custom PRNG
-The default randomness is provided by math.random.
+The default randomness is provided by `math.random()`.
 If you need to use a seedable or cryptographic PRNG you
 can override `RandExp.randInt`. `randInt(from, to)` accepts an inclusive range and returns a randomly selected
 number within that range.